Spelkington/LittlefieldDriver/README.md

 A driver, analysis, & automation toolset for the educational simulation game [Littlefield](http://responsive.net/littlefield.html).

+You can view updates about this project on [my personal blog](https://spelkington.github.io/Littlefield/)

 ## Setup

 To use the Littlefield Driver toolset, you'll need to adjust two configurations: